When VLMs 'Fix' Students: Identifying and Penalizing Over-Correction in the Evaluation of Multi-line Handwritten Math OCR: Introduction

 \section{Introduction}

 The deployment of Vision-Language Models (VLMs) in educational AI systems promises personalized learning at scale; however, it requires one fundamental capability: the faithful interpretation of students' handwritten work.
-Here, a key challenge is that, while existing Optical Character Recognition (OCR) research has matured around single-line expressions~\cite{mouchere2016icfhr, zanibbi2016crohme, deng2017im2markup, zhang2017watch}, real student solutions span multiple lines, interweaving mathematical notation with explanatory text throughout the problem-solving process.
+Here, a key challenge is that, while existing Optical Character Recognition (OCR) research has matured around single-line expressions~\cite{zanibbi2016crohme, deng2017im2markup, zhang2017watch}, real student solutions span multiple lines, interweaving mathematical notation with explanatory text throughout the problem-solving process.
 As modern VLMs, equipped with remarkable capabilities in mathematical reasoning, autoregressively process this longer context, they build a strong, logically consistent internal narrative, which usually helps to solve ambiguities in the transcription process.
 However, when the model encounters an erroneous visual token (e.g., ”5” in ”2 × 3 = 5”), this token could create a conflict with the powerful internal context that implies the token in that spot must be ”6”.
-Consequently, a model might dismiss the visual evidence and generate a token that aligns with its logical reasoning, completely erasing evidence of the student's misconception in the process, a phenomenon we call Over-Correction.
+Consequently, a model might dismiss the visual evidence and generate a token that aligns with its logical reasoning \citep{lihidden}, erasing evidence of the student's misconception in the process, a phenomenon we call Over-Correction.

-Using the FERMAT \cite{fermat2025} dataset, we show that Over-Correction is not limited to isolated sample instances but a pervasive failure mode of modern VLMs, occurring in 42.1\% to 66.2\% of test cases across different models.
+\revv{ Over-Correction has been observed across all modalities, including the fields of automatic speech \citep{udagawa2024robust} and grammar error recognition \citep{park2025leveraging}. } Using the FERMAT \cite{fermat2025} dataset, we quantify the phenomenon for handwritten multi-line math OCR, delivering evidence that Over-Correction is not limited to isolated sample instances but a pervasive failure mode of modern VLMs.
 The implications for educational AI are severe: an automated tutor receiving such "corrected" transcriptions would miss critical learning opportunities, potentially reinforcing misconceptions by failing to address them.